gitmainaks/EDA_E-COMM_DATA/README.md

 | **Cumulative Metrics** | `SUM() OVER`, `AVG() OVER`                       |
 | **Views & Reports**    | `CREATE VIEW` for reusable BI dashboards         |

+## 🪄 License
+This project is licensed under the MIT License — feel free to use, modify, and share with attribution.